Using the information captured within KYC, Screening can be performed. But screening such a widely-used word that covers a broad number of elements.

 There is a difference between a watchlist and a sanction - as watchlists are not used as a method by government agencies or diplomacies to accomplish foreign policy objectives and the like.

-Fitness and Probity List
+Fitness and Probity Lists

 Fitness and probity lists contain individuals and legal entities who have been involved with any problematic activity - for example breaching regulations or a code of conduct.
 While the problematic activity may not necessarily be considered as an offense, nonetheless it should raise questions and concerns for an organization before getting into a business relationship together with the counterparty.